shotofcovfefe/questionable-beta/content/posts/reasons-to-climb.md

   name = "Andy"
 +++

+Clickbait titles for fun, profit, and SEO supremecy.

-Reasons why I climb:
+Anyway, reasons why I climb:

 1. ~~To get abs~~
 2. ~~To get a girlfriend~~
-3. To momentarily liberate myself from the tedious pressures of the daily grind whilst quashing the episodic day dreaming of cutting loose and starting a commune with my comrades in the Peak District by hanging from colourful plastic rocks.
+3. To momentarily liberate myself from the tedious pressures of the daily grind whilst quashing episodic day dreaming of cutting loose and starting a commune with comrades in the Peak District by hanging from colourful plastic rocks.
 Also gym dogs.

 &nbsp;